codesoap/pres/README.md

 `par2` seems to cope with point 3. and even 1. of the shortcomings of `pres`.

-On the downside `par2` does apparently not explicitly inform you about damaged recovery files, as long as there is still at least one undamaged recovery or the metadata file left.
+On the downside `par2` does not seem to inform you about damaged recovery files, as long as there is still at least one undamaged recovery or the metadata file left.
 This means that you could already be just one bit-flip away from loosing your data, without `par2` notifying you about the occurred damage.